LucasSimpson/offline-web/README.md

 # Viewing

 Uses Django.
 Provides a webserver to view the underlying scrapped domains from localhost, enabling browsing without internet access.
+Run the webserver with ```python manage.py runsslserver```